Abigail Blackman

-Treatment integrity data is critical to capture during supervisory observations.
-Simply, treatment integrity is the degree to which an intervention is implemented as designed (i.e., quality; Sanetti & Kratchowill, 2009).
-Not only should treatment integrity be collected to guide supervisory practice in terms of determining how frequently to conduct observations.
-It is also important to collect because it impacts clinical outcomes (e.g., DiGennaro Reed et al., 2007).
-Additionally, the BACB requires that supervisors collect data on clinician performance as part of the BCBA code of ethics.
-If a client is not making progress, and supervisors do not have integrity data on clinician performance, how will they know why progress has stalled?
-Is it that the clinician is not performing as the plan was designed?
+Treatment fidelity data is critical to capture during supervisory observations.
+Simply, treatment fidelity is the degree to which an intervention is implemented as designed (i.e., quality; Sanetti & Kratchowill, 2009).
+Not only should fidelity be collected to guide supervisory practice in terms of determining how frequently to conduct observations... it is also important to collect because it impacts clinical outcomes (e.g., DiGennaro Reed et al., 2007).
+Additionally, the BACB requires that supervisors collect data on provider fidelity as part of the BCBA code of ethics.
+If a client is not making progress, and supervisors do not have provider fidelity data, how will they know why progress has stalled?
+Is it that the provider is not performing as the plan was designed?
 Is it that modifications need to be made to the client's protocols?

 Guide Supervisory Practices